NaomiDemolli/Bioinformatics_project/README.md

 #### Features selection
 Features selection is a fundamental step in many machine learning pipelines, I would like to select only the relevant features from the whole set.
 In this project I used Boruta.

-The algorithm uses a wrapper approach built around a random forest classifier (Boruta is a god of the forest in the Slavic mythology) [1]
+<i> The algorithm Boruta uses a wrapper approach built around a random forest classifier (Boruta is a god of the forest in the Slavic mythology).
+The importance measure of an attribute is obtained as the loss of accuracy of classification caused by the random permutation of attribute values between objects.
+Then the average and standard deviation of the accuracy loss are computed.
+Alternatively, the Z score computed by dividing the average loss by its standard deviation can be used as the importance measure, unfortunately the Z score is not directly related to the statistical significance of the feature importance returned by the random forest algorithm Since we cannot use Z score directly to measure importance, we need some external reference to decide whether the importance of any given attribute is significant.
+The importance of a shadow attribute can be nonzero only due to random uctuations.
+Thus the set of importances of shadow attributes is used as a reference for deciding which attributes are truly important. </i> [1]

+Neither for promoter nor enhancers Boruta algorithm considers necessary to eliminate some features.

 ### Model and learning
 TO DO